mfpiccolo/kindred/README.md

 `assign_attributes(attrs)` Adds the attrs to the attributes object for the model instance.

 #####Base Overridable Hooks:
-These hooks have defalut functionality but you can override them to do custom behavior.
+These hooks have defalut functionality but you can override them in the model to do custom behavior.

 `after_save`